OpenSSL Corporation · Conference Prague · Edition № 02

 The Vltava.

 Two hours on the river.
 Prague Castle on one bank, the Old Town on the other.
-The whole conference on one boat — closing the week as the city lights come up.
+The whole conference on one boat — as the city lights come up.

 prague-cruise.com